-No. Minimum Expectation Compliance Implementation Monitoring Challenges Targets 2.3 Companies should consult with CCW, and engage with stakeholders and other customer representatives, when making significant changes to their proposed service offering around vulnerability.
-Exceeding Stakeholder Vulnerability Advisory Panel - pages 3 and 5 Co-design and development of the strategy - page 8 and Appendix I Endorsement - pages 4 and 24 Partnerships - pages 38 - 41 Continuous improvement - page 8 Initiatives - pages 26 - 37 Case study - pages 50 and 53 In summary, our expert Stakeholder Vulnerability Advisory Panel (VAP) oversees our work in this area.
+No. Minimum expectation Compliance Implementation Monitoring Challenges Targets 2.3 Companies should consult with CCW, and engage with stakeholders and other customer representatives, when making significant changes to their proposed service offering around vulnerability.
+Exceeding Stakeholder Vulnerability Advisory Panel - page 7 Co-design and development of the strategy - page 10 and Appendix I Endorsement - page 30 Partnerships - pages 46-49 Continuous improvement - page 10 Initiatives - pages 32-45 Case study - pages 52-45 Case study - pages 54 and 58-59 In summary, our expert Stakeholder Vulnerability Advisory Panel (VAP) oversees our work in this area.
 They support, advise, and challenge our Vulnerability Strategy to ensure we are fulfilling our commitment to reach all our customers.
-Along with our partners, organisations and wider stakeholders, they have helped co-create the services we offer to their specific Client groups on Priority Services and identified ways to raise awareness and increase take-up of our support, improve the customer experience and the effectiveness of our partnerships.
+Along with our partners, organisations and wider stakeholders, they have helped co-create the services we offer to their specific client groups on Priority Services and identified ways to raise awareness and increase take-up of our support, improve the customer experience and the effectiveness of our partnerships.
 CCW is a member of our Stakeholder VAP and independent Customer Challenge Group (CCG) and we consult with them about any significant changes to customer policies, processes, and services.
 CCW have provided a quote in our strategy.
 We worked directly with CCW on understanding what a simple application process would look like as part of their affordability review.
 Our vulnerability strategy has been in place since 2018 and year on year it has evolved to meet changing needs and expectations.
 It is co-designed with and endorsed by our partners, organisations, and stakeholders as well as customers.
 We have worked with customers and stakeholders to improve our service offering and showcase our work through case studies.
 Previous versions of our strategy are on our website https://corporate.wessexwater.co.uk/document-library.
 We ask organisations who represent customers to attend our internal Vulnerability Advisory Panel meetings with our Vulnerability Experts.
 This helps with staff training and gives valuable insight to help us improve the customer experience.
-Our policy team work with other areas of the business such as our wellbeing team, disability working group, race at work group, and social mobility We will: 1 Continue to learn from, explore best practice, and directly involve our partner organisations and stakeholders and companies inside and outside the sector, in the ongoing development of our support for customers who need extra help.
-2 Review, update and publish our strategy each year overseen by our expert Stakeholder Advisory Panel.
-3 Continue to engage with CCW and other stakeholders about any significant changes to policies, processes, and publications relating to customers who need extra help.
-Notapplicable Numeric targets not applicable.
+Our policy team work with other areas of the business such as our wellbeing team, disability working group, race at work group, and socia We will: Continue to learn from, explore best practice, and directly involve our partner organisations and stakeholders and companies inside and outside the sector, in the ongoing development of our support for customers who need extra help.
+Review, update and publish our strategy each year overseen by our expert Stakeholder Advisory Panel.
+Continue to engage with CCW and other stakeholders about any significant changes to policies, processes, and publications relating to customers who need extra help.
+Monitor customer feedback, root cause analysis of complaints, and top reasons customers are on the Priority Services register to assess the training needs of our staff.
+Utilise our new online lived experience panel to test our products, communication and services.
+Notapplicable This expectation relates to qualititive stakeholder engagement and consultation, so no numeric target applies.